Optimal Design of Dallenbach Absorbers Under Broadband Broad-Angle Illumination: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ave} absorbers have been fascinating researchers throughout the history \cite{ruck1970radar,Sohl2007Physical,Landy2008Perfect,Sohl2008Scattering,Radi2015Thin,Fernandes2019Topological,Krasnok2019Anomalies,Gustafsson2020Upper,Schab2020Trade,qu2022microwave,Abdelrahman2022How}, as they are being used in a variety of electromagnetic applications such as reducing reflections \cite{Ye2013Ultrawideband,cao2022backend,Parameswaran2022ALow,Lin2023Extremely}, enhanced accuracy of antenna measurements in anechoic chambers \cite{Holloway1997Comparison,Chung2003Modeling,Mejean2017Electromagnetic}, decreasing undesired emissions of discrete electric components and printed circuit boards (PCBs) \cite{Arien2015Study,Xing2022Ultra,Khoshniat2021Metamaterial} and to capture light in solar cells \cite{Hagglund2012Plasmonic,Mulla2015Perfect}, to name a few.
+Wave absorbers play an important role in wave engineering \cite{ruck1970radar,Sohl2007Physical,Landy2008Perfect,Sohl2008Scattering,Radi2015Thin,Fernandes2019Topological,Krasnok2019Anomalies,Gustafsson2020Upper,Schab2020Trade,qu2022microwave,Abdelrahman2022How}, as they are being used in a variety of electromagnetic applications such as reducing reflections \cite{Ye2013Ultrawideband,cao2022backend,Parameswaran2022ALow,Lin2023Extremely}, enhanced accuracy of antenna measurements in anechoic chambers \cite{Holloway1997Comparison,Chung2003Modeling,Mejean2017Electromagnetic}, decreasing undesired emissions of discrete electric components and printed circuit boards (PCBs) \cite{Arien2015Study,Xing2022Ultra,Khoshniat2021Metamaterial} and to capture light in solar cells \cite{Hagglund2012Plasmonic,Mulla2015Perfect}, to name a few.
 Among the different types of wave absorbers, Dallenbach layer, a lossy substance backed by a perfect electric conductor (PEC) sheet, is widely used due to its compatibility with planar geometries \cite{ruck1970radar}.
-Rozanov \cite{rozanov2000ultimate} has derived a sum rule relation, a bound, between the absorption efficacy, thickness and the operating frequency band that is valid when the absorber is illuminated by a normal incidence plane wave.
-Rozanov's derivation relies on the typical assumptions of passivity, linearity and time-invariance (LTI) and causality, while in addition it is based on the long wavelength (i.e. static) behaviour of the reflection coefficient.
-Over the past few years, several research groups investigated an approach to bypass Rozanov's bound which involves revoking the time-invariance assumption and permitting certain time-variations in the absorbing structure \cite{li2020temporal,Hayran2021Spectral,firestein2021absorption}.
-However, practical implementation of the proposed designs remains an open challenge.
-Recently, it was shown by our group \cite{Firestein2022Sum} that by replacing the PEC boundary with a transparent impedance sheet (inductive, capacitive, or resistive), it is possible to bypass the limits imposed by Rozanov's bound.
-Importantly, this improvement was achieved by revoking the last assumption on the long wavelength behaviour of the reflection coefficient without sacrificing the key assumptions of passivity and LTI.
-For these configurations, when possible, we have also derived the relevant sum rules.
+For the case of a normal plane wave incidence a known sum rule \cite{rozanov2000ultimate} imposes a constraint between the absorption efficacy, thickness and the operating frequency band.
+This bound is unavoidably affected by the direction of arrival of the impinging wave and by its polarization.
+Thus, extensions for oblique incidence have been derived \cite{Doane2013Matching}.